 Bumps in the back of the throat can be due to pharyngitis, which is inflammation of the pharynx.
 Other conditions that can cause bumps or spots on the throat include bacterial infections, viral infections, acid reflux, and allergies.

 Home remedies and OTC treatments may help manage symptoms.
 A doctor may recommend antibiotics for a bacterial infection in some cases.

 As babies and young children are more vulnerable to infection, it is important to seek medical care for any unusual symptoms, including bumps in the back of the throat.

 Older children and most adults can wait to see whether their symptoms go away with rest and home remedies.
-Anyone who is in doubt about what to do should see a doctor.
+It is best to contact a doctor for severe or worsening pain or other symptoms.